Nationals vs. Astros Player Props Betting Odds

 Tucker Stats

-- Kyle Tucker has 62 hits with 13 doubles, eight home runs, 29 walks and 38 RBI.
-He's also stolen 10 bases.
+- Kyle Tucker has 63 hits with 13 doubles, nine home runs and 30 walks.
+He has driven in 39 runs with 10 stolen bases.

 Tucker Recent Games